 Also international members from Austria, Belgium, Czech Republic, Japan, Netherlands, Romania, Spain, Switzerland, Turkey and United Kingdom are represented in BDD.

-Association president since the 5th May 2000 is Mrs. Eveline Wippermann from Bielefeld.
+Association president since May 2013 is Mr. Andreas Simon from Siegburg.
 The Association is organized in six national groups nationwide.

 The BDD is also a member of the Association for Economic Security Association (ASW), Berlin.